Contracts & Independent Study Projects

 The Academic Contract

-An academic contract, which corresponds to one full-time semester of enrollment at New College, contains four sections:
+An academic contract, which corresponds to one full-time semester of enrollment at New College, contains:

 Goals may of course change over time.
 Rather than committing to activities or outcomes, contemplation of goals provides an opportunity to imagine the future, and to reflect on how educational choices lead to academic achievements.
 Over time, successive contracts record new directions in thoughts and aspirations, and document the changes in a student’s intellectual and social development.

-The student’s list of planned educational activities can include both semester-long (fourteen-week) and modular (seven-week) activities.
-Each New College full term course, tutorial, internship or Independent Reading Project is equivalent to one unit; one that is modular or module-equivalent counts as a half unit.
-At minimum, the student must enroll in, and remain enrolled in, at least three units throughout the semester.
+The student’s list of planned educational activities can include both semester-long (fifteen-week) and modular (seven-week) activities.
+Most New College full term courses, tutorials, internships or Independent Reading Projects are equivalent to one unit (4 credits); modular or module-equivalent counts as a half unit (2 credits).
+At minimum, undergraduate students are expected to enroll in, and remain enrolled in, at least three units (12 credits) each semester.
 Enrollment in more units may be necessary to make timely progress toward graduation, and/or because the faculty advisor requires this.

-Only activities listed under educational activities, when completed and evaluated as satisfactory by the appropriate New College professors, appear on the official transcript.
 Educational activities may be courses, seminars, tutorials, labs, fieldwork, internships, special projects, and the like.
 For each activity for academic credit, a New College faculty member is listed and is responsible for submitting an evaluation of student work.
-All activities undertaken as tutorials or internships require the instructor's initials on the contract.
+All activities undertaken as tutorials or internships require the instructor's approval.

 Activities outside the formal curriculum, such as personal development projects or employment, have a place on the contract as well.
 They do not appear on the transcript, and, while they may form an important part of the student’s experience and play an important role in the discussion with the contract sponsor, a faculty member does not evaluate these activities.
 This section may also be used to describe in more detail any educational activities listed in the second section.